cccbr/runningatower/content/docs/finance/_index.md

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

-This only applies to places of worship within the United Kingdom and is covered in
+This only applies to places of worship within the United Kingdom and is covered in [Belfy Projects](https://belfryprojects.cccbr.org.uk/docs/010-introduction/).

 Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).